Henry Sturgis Drinker

 Henry Sturgis Drinker (8 November 1850 - 27 July 1937) was an American mechanical engineer, lawyer, author, and the fifth president of Lehigh University.

-Biography
+He worked for the Lehigh Valley Railroad and led construction of the two-mile tunnel through Musconetcong Mountain.
+He published several books and articles on tunnel construction and railroad law.
+He served as president of the American Forestry Association from 1912 to 1916 and was made an honorary member of the American Institute of Mining and Metallurgical Engineers in 1920.

+Early life and education

-Drinker was born in Hong Kong, the third child of expatriate Philadelphia Quaker merchant Sandwith B. Drinker (1808-1858) and Susannah Budd Shober (1813-1860).
-Sandwith made his first trading voyage to China about 1845, and was joined there about 1849, by his wife and two children, Catherine (1841-1922) and Robert (1842-1890).
-Their fourth child, Elizabeth (1855-1919), was born in Macau.
+Drinker was born November 8, 1850, in Hong Kong, the third child of expatriate Philadelphia Quaker merchant Sandwith B. Drinker and Susannah Budd Shober.
+Sandwith made his first trading voyage to China about 1845, and was joined there about 1849, by his wife and two children, Catherine and Robert.
 Sandwith died at Macau in January 1858, and Susannah and the children returned to the United States.
 They settled in Baltimore, where she opened Mrs. Drinker's Academy for Young Ladies.
 Susannah developed uterine cancer and died two years later, leaving the children orphans.

+Drinker graduated from Lehigh University with a degree in mechanical engineering in 1871.
+He studied law in the offices of James E. Gowen and was admitted to the Philadelphia bar in 1877.
+He received an LL.D. degree from Lafayette College in 1905, Franklin and Marshall College in 1910, and the University of Pennsylvania in 1911.

+Career

-Henry Sturgis Drinker graduated from Lehigh University with a degree in mechanical engineering in 1871.
-Hired by the Lehigh Valley Railroad, the following year he was put in charge of construction of a two-mile tunnel through New Jersey's Musconetcong Mountains.
+From 1871 to 1872, he worked as a coal mining clerk for the Lehigh Valley Coal Company.
+In 1872, he joined the field corps for the Lehigh Valley Railroad and was put in charge of construction of a two-mile tunnel through New Jersey's Musconetcong Mountains.
 The tunnel was completed in 1875, and enabled the Easton and Amboy Railroad (a LVRR subsidiary) to bypass canals and deliver Pennsylvania coal directly to its terminal at Perth Amboy, New Jersey, on New York Harbor.
+After completion of the tunnel, Drinker joined the railroad's main offices in Philadelphia.

 Drinker published books and articles on drilling, blasting, and buttressing tunnels.
 He became an expert on legal matters related to railroad construction, and edited a revised edition of Ball's General Railroad and Telegraph Laws of Pennsylvania (1884).
 He completed a law degree, and served as general solicitor for the Lehigh Valley Railroad from 1885 to 1905.